 There are many ways to calculate affordable rent.
 Some people use the 40x rule since many landlords require that your annual gross income be at least 40 times your monthly rent.
-To calculate, simply divide your annual gross income by 40 - if you make $120,000 a year, you can spend $27,000 on rent.
+To calculate, simply divide your annual gross income by 40 - if you make $120,000 a year, you can spend $3,000 on rent.

 For example, a newly graduated might be carrying a student loan and has to set aside $200 to $300 per month to repay the loan.

 An independent contractor might need to have a liability insurance policy in place and has to pay for health insurance himself/herself.